How To Break Down Team Silos At Work

 A viable solution to maintain collaboration and a productive work environment is the use of team chat applications.
 Apps like Slack and Hive can have different channels for individual teams as well as the whole organization.
 This can guarantee that the benefits of specialized silos are retained without the limited communication aspect.
 By interacting with other teams and individuals, people can engage in team building in a different environment than the traditional workplace.

 Silos serve a very short-term purpose.
 They help meet the immediate goals of their team or department, but in the long run, the overall productivity and efficiency of organizations suffer, especially when they want to scale.
 The continuous and free flow of information brings innovation, excitement, and empathy.
-A restricted flow of creativity or information in only one department slows innovation and growth, and should be avoided at all costs.
+Therefore a restricted flow of creativity or information in only one department slows innovation and growth, and should be avoided at all costs.

 Operational efficiency begins where the ‘silo mentality’ ends.
 By transcending departmental silos and favoring team building, organizations can achieve its goals more quickly and efficiently.